Getting started with email marketing

 In this guide

-Gather metrics and contacts from your previous provider
+1. Gather metrics from your previous provider

 Inactive Contacts and invalid emails will hurt your new sending reputation and could lead to long-term damage to your sending infrastructure.
 When email addresses go unused, they can be turned into spam traps.
 Sending an email to a spam trap can cause severe problems for your business’ sending reputation and deliverability.
-Sendlane recommends removing Contacts who have not engaged with your content in 120 days.
+Sendlane recommends removing contacts who have not engaged with your content in 120 days.

 Create a segment for Contacts who meet the following criteria: Has been on your list for at least 120 days, AND has been sent at least one email in the past 120 days, AND has NOT opened an email from you in the past 120 days.